GmEsoft/Altair8800_UCSDP/README.md

 ------------

 I dedicated my work to:
-- _Edo Munk_, who did a great work writing his Z80Pack emulator and provided us with many useful UCSD Pascal resources, including p-System images running on his emulator and lots of documentation.
+- _Udo Munk_, who did a great work writing his Z80Pack emulator and provided us with many useful UCSD Pascal resources, including p-System images running on his emulator and lots of documentation.
 - _David Hansel_, who wrote and still maintains the Altair-8800 emulator software runnin in the Altair-Duino.